-- AEGON Sony Life Insurance Co., Ltd. is valued at net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future), multiplied by the participation rate. - Sony Life Singapore Pte.
+- AEGON Sony Life Insurance Co., Ltd. is valued at net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future). - SA Reinsurance Ltd. is valued at net asset value under US-GAAP, where most of the assets and liabilities are valued at fair value. - Sony Life Singapore Pte.
 Ltd. is valued at book value under Japanese GAAP adjusted for unrealized gains/losses due to foreign exchange rate movement (after tax). - Other companies are valued at book value under Japanese GAAP.